How do you politely ask for a letter of recommendation?

 Ask a teacher (or two) who knows you well and in whose class you excelled.
 The better relationship you have with your recommender, the more insightful your recommendation letter will be.
 It helps if the teacher is known to be a strong writer, too!
 Request your reference letters in person.

-How do you ask for a letter of recommendation from an employer via email?
+How do you ask your boss for a letter of recommendation via email?

-What do you say when asking for a letter of recommendation?
+How do you email a letter of recommendation?

 How do you write a request letter?

 To write a letter of request, start by greeting the recipient with “Dear,” followed by the person’s last name and title, or “To Whom It May Concern.”
 Then, briefly explain who you are and why you’re writing in the 1st paragraph.
 Next, provide additional context and details about your request in the 2nd paragraph.

 How do you ask for an update?